BenTaylorPublic/screeps/README.md

     Observer
     Power Spawn

-Hauling between rooms (Energy, and minerals), when starting room is RoomStage 8 (maybe 7?)
+Hauling between rooms
+    (Energy, and minerals), when starting room is RoomStage 8 (maybe 7?)
+    Might help to speed up getting all rooms to 8?
 ```

 ### Body parts in a nice format: